firebenders/Kotlin-bench/README.md

 ## 👋 Overview

-Kotlin-bench is a spinoff of [SWE-Bench](https://www.swebench.com/) and is the first benchmark that evaluates Large Language Models (LLMs) and AI agents on 100 real-world Kotlin and Android software engineering tasks.
+Kotlin-bench is a spinoff of [SWE-bench](https://www.swebench.com/) and is the first benchmark that evaluates Large Language Models (LLMs) and AI agents on 100 real-world Kotlin and Android software engineering tasks.

 Given a *codebase* and an *issue*, a language model is tasked with generating a *patch* that resolves the described problem.

 <img src="assets/teaser.png">

 ## 📰 News
 * **[Apr.
-3, 2025]**: Firebender introduces Kotlin Bench.
-Read the [blog post](https://firebender.com/blog/kotlin-bench).
+3, 2025]**: Firebender team introduces Kotlin-bench in this [blog post](https://firebender.com/blog/kotlin-bench).

 ## 🚀 Set Up
 To build Kotlin-bench from source, follow these steps: